 Someone who really does want this kind of information will most likely send some sort of screenshots to convince and scares more into paying up already.
 The hackers are trying to extort money from you, but they don’t actually have any of your information.
 So just ignore them!

 When engaging in an online conversation where you think that your words and actions may have been filmed, it is important to take caution.
 Engagers should never assume the privacy of their own messages or conversations; you need to consult with professionals who can help protect against this type of cybercrime!

-The purpose of this is to maximize the sextortion victim’s helplessness.
+The purpose of this is to maximize the cyber sextortion victim’s helplessness.
 Reminding them that they have no choice in what happens, and there isn’t anything anyone could do about it will make you more likely fall silent with resignation or compliance eventually!